 up the slope.
 The climb up was an ordeal for my out-of-shape physique.
 I took it really slow and stopped for photo breaks whenever I could.
 My guide, Lee-oh, was as encouraging as he could be, but it was no help.
 During our breaks I worked on his English language skills to improve his pronunciation.
 He didn't get a lot of opportunity to practice English.

 We encountered a few villages as we ascended.
 Although the land is desert-like, the local Naxi people are able to grow a variety of crops with careful irrigation and contoured plots.

 In the morning, after a leisurely breakfast in the shadow of the mountain, Lee-oh told me we would begin our hike after lunch.
 I told him I wanted to start early so I could take my time and shoot some photos.
-I knew he needed to wait for the day-hikers to arrive from Lijang but assured him I was quite capable of hiking down the gorge alone.
+I knew he needed to wait for the day-hikers to arrive from Lijang.
+I assured him that I was quite capable of hiking down the gorge alone.
 He reluctantly agreed but asked that I wait a bit for a couple of hikers who were, as I understood it, staying at the hotel.
 After another hour of puttering around, we departed with two middle-age Chinese women dressed for a walk in the park.

 The family that built the trail did an awesome job.
 The switchbacks were well designed and they put chains and pegs anywhere a handhold was needed.
 They also installed a number of wicker baskets along the trail to act as garbage cans.
 These were emptied by the vendors who set up drink stands at the bottom of the gorge.

 I rounded a corner and stopped in sheer amazement.
 The family had carved a passage right through the rock to enable us hikers to get by. to the left and above, solid rock; to the right, a sheer drop to the riverbed a good 75m below.
 Walking through that rather unnerving.

 |The path runs directly through a cut in the solid rock wall.|